Scholarships Available

 - Applicants must have a financial need

-One, non-renewable award to a Newaygo County graduating high school senior in the Newaygo County Post area (Newaygo County) who is interested in pursuing an education and career in law enforcement.
+To be awarded to a Newaygo County student in the Newaygo County Post area (Newaygo County) who is interested in pursuing an education and career in law enforcement

 - Exhibits scholastic achievement